Learn about Baltimore wedding venues for art lovers, how this list can help you find unique event spaces and make your search easier.

 Located at the base of Federal Hill in Baltimore, the American Visionary Art Museum (AVAM) is the very definition of eccentric.
 American Visionary Art Museum features the works of many self taught artists, and is a very inclusive place for all kinds of art.
 However, the artworks are not the only oddities in this museum.
 In fact, the building itself features unique architecture that has won the museum awards for both architectural design and beauty.

 But as a wedding venue, the American Visionary Art Museum is very popular.
-It hosts over 70 weddings every year.
+In fact, it hosts over 70 weddings every year.
 In addition, the museum is very convenient for travel.
 For example, it’s only a 15 minute walk from the Convention Center and accessible by water transport too.

 Finally, AVAM can host a variety of events, from a small exclusive wedding to a 400 person gathering.
 If you are someone who appreciates nonconformity in art, this is the venue for you.